DoD-Platform-One/bigbang/docs/prerequisites/kubernetes-preconfiguration.md

 ### OpenShift

-OpenShift

-1) When deploying BigBang, set the OpenShift flag to true.
+1. When deploying BigBang, set the OpenShift flag to true.

     ```yaml
     # inside a values.yaml being passed to the command installing bigbang